 Did I mention that we mostly ate at home?
 The food itself was largely home-prepared.
 Store-bought cookies, box cake mixes, pre-prepared salads, frozen meals—all either non-existent or considered far inferior to homemade.
 (Exception: Girl Scout cookies.)
 [Update: Thanks to Porter for catching my egregious misstatement, as I had orginally written "superior"!
 Not, I assure you, a Freudian slip.]

 Then there was exercise.
 If there were fitness establishments, I never saw one.
 Gym class in school was for fun, not fitness: tumbling, marching, and playing games (including dodge ball) where winning was not of primary importance.
 There were no formal team sports that I remember before high school, though pick-up games of all sorts were common in our neighborhood, which abounded with playmates of all ages.
 Winter or summer, we were outside and active.
 Avid bookworm that I was, I still spent much of my spare time outside, either playing with my friends or wandering the fields and woods near our house.
-As I said, my father had a sedentary job, but walked for transport when he could (sometimes wearing snowshoes in the winter), played games in the yard with us and the neighborhood kids who congregated in our yard, and—though not as often as he would have liked—took us hiking in his beloved Adirondack mountains.
+As I said, my father had a sedentary job, but walked for transport when he could (sometimes wearing snowshoes in the winter), played games in the yard with us and the neighborhood kids who congregated there, and—though not as often as he would have liked—took us hiking in his beloved Adirondack mountains.
 There was also a good place to swim that was only an eight-minute drive from home, so you can bet that in those days without air conditioning swimming was a frequent summertime activity.
 Plus, he and my mother (occasionally helped by us kids), spent a lot of time gardening.
 Not farming, just ordinary suburban gardening, but everything was done by hand.
 Sawing wood, digging holes, planting bushes, roses, flowers, and even the occasionable vegetables, though the latter were much more efficiently obtained directly from the farms.
 Then there was mowing the lawn: keep in mind that this is what our lawn mower looked like:

 I don't mean to imply that our situation was ideal.
 We were in a time of transition, and definitely headed in an unhealthy direction, but we were not all the way there yet when I was young.
 Both society at large, and the medical profession in particular, had already given up on breastfeeding and thought bottle-feeding with a concoction of sterilized water, evaporated milk, and corn syrup was the superior way to go.
 Someone with more financial sense than taste buds then introduced our generation to the instant orange-flavored drink known as Tang, and as a teenager I downed Carnation Instant Breakfast before going off to school.
 Unbelievably, these abominations still exist today.